techdexa/whoismthcopy/src/site/notes/Git.md

 - [Git](https://raindrop.io/whoisdsmith/git-22103088)
 - [GitBook - Where software teams break knowledge silos.](https://www.gitbook.com/)
 - [GitExplorer](https://gitexplorer.com/)
-- [[Happy-Social-Media) is a browser extension that helps you out by cleaning up sad, triggering, and sometimes just plain annoying news from your social media feeds.](https://github.com/Ademking/happydia|GitHub - Ademking/happydia: Happydia (Happy-Social-Media) is a browser extension that helps you out by cleaning up sad, triggering, and sometimes just plain annoying news from your social media feeds.]]
+- [GitHub - Ademking/happydia: Happydia (Happy-Social-Media) is a browser extension that helps you out by cleaning up sad, triggering, and sometimes just plain annoying news from your social media feeds.](Happy-Social-Media)%20is%20a%20browser%20extension%20that%20helps%20you%20out%20by%20cleaning%20up%20sad,%20triggering,%20and%20sometimes%20just%20plain%20annoying%20news%20from%20your%20social%20media%20feeds.)
 - [GitHub - ayoy/fontedit: A desktop app to import, edit and export fonts as byte arrays for use in embedded systems](https://github.com/ayoy/fontedit)
 - [GitHub - bijij/ViewImage: Extension to re-implement the "View Image" and "Search by image" buttons into google images.](https://github.com/bijij/ViewImage)
 - [GitHub - chrissimpkins/codeface: Typefaces for source code beautification](https://github.com/chrissimpkins/codeface)